All Episodes

 tucker carlson

-I mean, I take take a live tech.
+I mean, take a live tech test.

 I really believe that I am, but I'm blacklisted and they're not.

-So like I just think that's not neutral.
+So like, I just think that's not neutral, whether I'm right or wrong.

 Okay.

-You have you know, following the example of our beloved German monk 500 years ago written some theses that you want to nail to the front door of Wikipedia.
+You have, you know, following the example of our beloved German monk 500 years ago, written some theses that you want to nail to the front door of Wikipedia.

 larry sanger